FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 These are just some analysis one could start to look into to derive useful insights for store management.
 The rest is up to your imagination and also depending on your use-case.
-Imagine we had a dataset that features not only the aggregated sales but also the ones of individual products.
+Imagine we had a dataset that features not only the aggregated sales but also the ones of individual products, i.e. [SKU-level](https://en.wikipedia.org/wiki/Stock_keeping_unit).
 We could then build hierarchies over the product hierarchies and thus addressing cannibalization effects, e.g. when we introduce a new type of wine within our current offering.
 We could also use BHM to address [censored data], which is also an important task when doing demand forecasts.
 So far we have used the words sales forecast and demand forecast interchangeably but bear in mind that we are actually interested in the demand.